Venice, Italy

 Rovinj, Croatia

 Located on Croatia’s Istrian Peninsula, the lovely town of Rovinj is interwoven with Italian influences.
-A rabbit warren of narrow, winding cobbled streets and small squares, Rovinj is a delight to explore by foot among the colourful buildings and art galleries, of which there are plenty here.
-On a hilltop, the belltower of the baroque-style St Euphemia’s Church pierces the sky, while down below, the picturesque harbour is filled with fishing boats, a nod to the town’s seafaring and fishing traditions.
+A rabbit warren of narrow, winding cobbled streets and small squares, Rovinj is a delight to explore on foot, strolling among the many colourful buildings and art galleries.
+On a hilltop, the belltower of the Baroque-style St Euphemia’s Church pierces the sky, while down below, the picturesque harbour is filled with fishing boats, a nod to the town’s seafaring and fishing traditions.

 Šibenik, Croatia

-Founded by the Slavs in 1066, Šibenik is one of Croatia’s oldest towns.
-It’s nestled on the coast between Zadar and Split, it has been conquered by Venetians, Byzantines, Hungarians and Habsburgs, meaning there is a plethora of architectural styles to admire.
-This tiny city is home to two UNESCO World Heritage-listed sites: the white stone Saint James’ Cathedral, an architectural fusion of Gothic and Renaissance – take the stairs from the Riva, the seaside promenade – and Nikola Fort, built between the 16th and 17th centuries.
+First mentioned in written records in 1066, Šibenik is one of Croatia’s oldest towns.
+Nestled on the coast between Zadar and Split, it has been conquered by Venetians, Byzantines, Hungarians and Habsburgs, meaning there is a plethora of architectural styles to admire.
+This tiny city is home to two World Heritage-listed sites: the white-stone Saint James’ Cathedral, an architectural fusion of Gothic and Renaissance, and the 16th- and 17th-century fortress of St Nicholas.

 Trogir, Croatia

-Located on a small island between the Croatian mainland and Ciovo Island, UNESCO-listed Trogir is an ancient settlement that dates to the Hellenistic period.
+Located on a small island between the Croatian mainland and Ciovo Island, World Heritage-listed Trogir is an ancient settlement with roots in the Hellenistic period, later shaped by Roman, Venetian and Croatian influences.
 It’s filled with Romanesque churches and Renaissance and Baroque buildings, with St Lawrence Cathedral dominating the old town square.
-Climb to the top of the belltower for spectacular views over the town.
+Climb to the top of the bell tower for spectacular views over the town.
 Spend time people-watching on the wide seaside promenade, which is packed with bars and cafes.

 Vis, Croatia

 The island of Vis served as a Yugoslav military base from the 1950s until 1989, during which it was cut off to visitors and left vastly unpopulated.
-This, however, has preserved the island’s authenticity and life here is very laidback and unhurried, with a rocky coastline and azure waters, and the town of Kut, which was built by the Venetians, a series of narrow passageways and ancient palazzos.
-The island was used as the setting for the sequel to the film Mamma Mia!, depicting the fictional Greek island of Kalokairi.
+This has preserved the island’s authenticity and life here is laidback and unhurried, with a rocky coastline and azure waters.
+The town of Komiža, significantly developed during Venetian rule, is made up of narrow passageways and historic stone buildings.
+The island was used as a filming location for the sequel to the film Mamma Mia!, depicting the fictional Greek island of Kalokairi.

 Hvar, Croatia